Mariners find way to stay relevant, beat Rangers to clinch series win

-Once again, they’ve found a way to offset a stretch of failure that seemed destined to send them to another missed postseason by answering with a mini-winning streak to keep their postseason hopes alive.
+Each time they’ve slogged through a stretch of failure and losing, where their warts and weaknesses were exposed and when it seemed as if they would sink to their expected place in the standings and begin planning for yet another lonely October, these Mariners find a way to stave off a slide to in-season irrelevance.

+With their postseason hopes still real enough to do something more than dream, they’ve done it once again.

-The Mariners got a solid start from Marco Gonzales, typical strong relief work from the bullpen and just enough offense to pick up a 3-1 victory over the Rangers.
+The Mariners got another solid, if not lengthy, start from Marco Gonzales and the typical stingy relief work from the bullpen while finding just enough offense to pick up a 3-1 victory Wednesday night over the Ranger.

-It guarantees a win in the three-game series at Globe Life Field with a chance for a sweep to end the season series with the Rangers.
+It guaranteed a win in the three-game series at Globe Life Field with a chance for a sweep to end the overall season series with the Rangers.

+Seattle, which improved to 65-56 on the season, will send right-hander Chris Flexen to the mound Thursday afternoon.

+With the Red Sox in a free fall and the A’s in the midst of a four-game losing streak, the Mariners have moved within three games behind both teams, who are currently tied for the second wild card spot, by winning seven of their past nine games.

+Of the seven wins, six have come when the Mariners have scored three runs or fewer.
+To put that into perspective, their record for the season in games where they have scored three runs or fewer is 15-37.

+“We’re playing good baseball,” Servais said.
+“Our guys continue to learn and focus on getting better every day.
+We’ve still got plenty of room to grow.
+I know that our offense is going to get it going here.”

-Facing right-hander Mike Foltynewicz for the sixth time this season, and having scored 15 runs on 25 hits off him in 32 2/3 innings, the Mariners seemed poised to put together a big night offensively.
+Facing right-hander Mike Foltynewicz for the sixth time this season and having scored 15 runs on 25 hits off him in 32 2/3 innings, the Mariners seemed poised to put together a big night offensively.

 It started out that way when Mitch Haniger was hit by a pitch and Kyle Seager sat on a 1-2 changeup, launching a towering moonshot into the right field seats for a 2-0 lead.
 The two-run blast was Seager’s 27th homer of the season — the most on the Mariners.